censoft-corp/flow-graph-designer/README.md

 **playground**

-there is a playground site.The url is  http://localhost:8080/
+there are a playground site.The url is  http://localhost:8080/

 ![playground image](https://raw.githubusercontent.com/censoft-corp/flow-graph-designer/master/playground.png)